cadet/CadetHD-chromoo/README.md

 - [TASK] Make sure tests delete temp files
 - [TASK] Write unit tests for all classes
 - [TASK] Look at save_history = True
+- [TASK] Write a configHandler method to output a dummy config.
 - [CRIT] For the split-chromatogram problem, we know that the axial dispersion in once radial shell won't affect the chromatogram in another, so it does have a constraint.
 Is there a way to constrain the parameters that way?
 Or does it just mean we solve the system serially?
 - [TASK] Unified interface/method for deep getting and setting from/to a Dict or dict
+- [TASK] Fix typings for configHandler attributes